ubcecon/cluster_tools/README.md

 (Note for Windows) if you are on Windows you need to get a SSH terminal.
 - Any version of Windows 10 that is up to date enables SSH by default in `cmd` or in Powershell.
 Powershell is sufficient for most of the exercises we do.
 - For anyone interested in further exploiting the interaction between the cluster and the local machine, a Unix/Linux environment is recommended.
 One of the most convinient ways is to use WSL.
 See [Windows Subsystem for Linux (WSL)](WSL.md) for Windows installation instructions to get Ubuntu terminals in Windows.
 - Note: There are other alternatives that support SSH on Windows such as Putty and MobaXTerm.
 [MobaXTerm](https://docs.computecanada.ca/wiki/Connecting_with_MobaXTerm) is officially supported by ComputeCanada.
 Both of them allow 3rd-party, light-weight access to the cluster, but you won't have a fully functional Unix/Linux environment.
+This would potentially cause problems when you manipulate the files.

 ## Getting started